Last Updated on January 3, 2020

 It is worth noting that the amount of money that applicants need for supporting their families typically depends upon the size of their families.
 The authorities revise these amounts each year.
 Applicants would need to note the details specified in the table below.

 |Number of Family Members||Funds Required (in Canadian dollars)|

 |Each additional family member||$3,492|

 Applicants would not need to show that they possess these funds if:

 - They already have a valid offer of arranged employment in Canada and,

-- They are currently working or have the relevant authorisation for working in Canada
+- They are currently working or have the relevant authorization for working in Canada

 How much money should applicants bring when they come to Canada?

-Applicants would need to research the costs of living in the place where they plan to settle in Canada.
+Applicants would need to research the costs of living in a place where they plan to settle in Canada.

 It is worth noting that the applicants would need to bring as much money as they can to make it easier for themselves to move and find a home in Canada.
 However, it is worth noting that applicants would need to declare if they are bringing more than $10,000 Canadian dollars into the country.
 This is in accordance with the Canadian customs regulations.
 In case applicants do not inform the authorities that they are bringing more than $10,000 Canadian dollars with them into the country, the authorities could levy a fine on them or even, put them in prison.